Blog

 Can I use a line of credit like a credit card?

-Generally no. Lines of credit are usually accessed via transfers rather than at checkout.
+In most cases, lines of credit are accessed through transfers or withdrawals rather than through card payments at a checkout.

 Which is better for building credit history?